Hospice Care for Alzheimer's Disease and Dementia

 - How can I approach the hospice discussion with my loved one(s)?

-When is the right time to ask about hospice?Considering the slow decline of a patient with dementia, it can be difficult to determine when the time is right for hospice.
+When to call hospice for dementia and Alzheimer's?Considering the slow decline of a patient with dementia, it can be difficult to determine when the time is right for hospice.
 In general, hospice patients are thought to have six months or less to live.
 Only a doctor can make a clinical determination of life expectancy.
 However, look for these common signs that the disease has progressed to a point where all involved would likely benefit from hospice care for dementia: